spiral/docs/http/session.md

 ```

 ## Session Lifecycle
-The session will be automatically started on first data access and committed when request will leave `SessionMiddleware`.
+The session will be automatically started on first data access and committed when the request will leave `SessionMiddleware`.
 To control session manually use methods of `Spiral\Session\SessionInterface` object.

 > SessionScope fully implements SessionInterface.